mlaursen/react-md-docs/src/markdown/GettingStarted.md

 but any font library can be used.
 (Hopefully).
 There are some mixins for helping pull these font libraries in from a cdn or locally hosted.

-> There are mixins for hosting the font libraries locally.

 ### Usage